vadimv/server-components/README.md

 ### HTTP requests routing

 An RSP application's initial page rendering request-response workflow consist of two explicitly defined phases:
-- routing an incoming request with a result of a global immutable state object;
+- routing an incoming request with a result of the page's immutable state object;
 - rendering this state object into the result HTTP response.

 To dispatch the incoming request, create a Routing object and provide it as an application's constructor parameter: